Affiliate links on Android Authority may earn us a commission. Learn more.

-Everything from the display to the sensors, to the processor, gets an upgrade on the new Mi Band, making it more feature-rich than ever.
-Let’s take a look at all that’s new on the Mi Band 5 and how it differs from last year’s Mi Band 4.
+Everything from the display to the sensors to the processor gets an upgrade on the new Mi Band, making it more feature-rich than ever.
+Let’s look at all that’s new on the Mi Band 5 and how it differs from last year’s Mi Band 4.

 Xiaomi Mi Band 5: Specs and features

-To start with, the AMOLED display of the Mi Band 5 is slightly bigger than that of the Mi Band 4.
-It measures 1.1-inches as opposed to the Mi Band 4’s 0.95-inch screen.
-That’s not much of a difference but the screen now has smaller bezels and a larger area to display more information.
-The resolution is set at 126 x 294 pixels and it supports 100% of the P3 color gamut.
+First, the AMOLED display of the Mi Band 5 is slightly bigger than that of the Mi Band 4.
+It measures 1.1 inches as opposed to the Mi Band 4’s 0.95-inch screen.
+That’s not much of a difference, but the screen now has smaller bezels and a larger area to display more information.
+The resolution is set at 126 x 294 pixels, and it supports 100% of the P3 color gamut.
 It also comes with a 2.5D tempered glass panel that protects the screen from scratches and abrasions.

 There are more than 100 new themed dials to choose from, including 54 IP featured themes such as Spongebob Squarepants, Neon Genesis Evangelion, Hatsune Miku, and Detective Conan.
 You can also customize the band interface by adding function modules based on your preference, everyday mood, and personal style.

-The Mi Band 5 also gets several new sports modes; 11 to be precise.
+The Mi Band 5 also gets several new sports modes, bringing the total up to 11 in all.
 In contrast, the Mi Band 4 offered a total of six sports modes.
-Given that people are not getting out much these days, it’s nice to see the inclusion of more indoor activity features on the Mi Band 5.
+It’s nice to see more indoor activity features on the Mi Band 5.
 Check out all the new sports modes below.

 - Outdoor running